Accessing Enterprise Resources

 If you believe there was a mistake or that your access is incomplete then email email@example.com.
 If you're having trouble logging in then contact the Technology Support Center.

-An MPP email request to email@example.com will work.
-In the email include the name, employee ID, and date last physically worked in the unit.
-Another way to remove access is by submitting an
+An MPP emailing firstname.lastname@example.org with the name, employee ID, and date last physically worked in the unit.

 - What if someone transfers departments?

 People moving from one department to another will lose their administrative PeopleSoft access.
 It is recommended that before the transfer takes effect a new CIA Request is submitted.
 This request should have the information for the new department, the new MPP and new supervisor.
 Plus the components on the CIA Request should reflect the new duties thereby providing for a quicker and smoother transition of access.
 De-provisioned access is documented.
 So, if there are questions about someone's access - an email with the emplid and name of the individual can be sent to email@example.com.